hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - Surface-to-Surface Slit Bombs: Employed in missile designs that require robust materials for launch and impact.
 - Single Use (SU) Vehicles: Utilised in expendable military vehicles designed for quick operations before disposal.
 - Drones: Incorporated into the construction of drones where lightweight yet durable materials are essential for aerial operations.

+### Solita

+Solita is similar to Solitme in many ways.
+However, there are some key differences: while Solitme is resistant to fire, it bends to the will of liquids.
+However, Solita is liquid-resistant but crumbles if heated.
+The current interceptor designs use Solita as their main material, able to be built quickly and cheaply.

 ### Nyctron (U) Nik-tron